This article will help you:

-We use different timestamps to ensure that your data is being reported accurately.
+Amplitude uses different timestamps to ensure your data is being reported accurately:

-- client_event_time: Local timestamp (UTC) of when the device logged the event.
+- client_event_time: Local timestamp (UTC) when the device logged the event.

-- client_upload_time: Local timestamp (UTC) of when the device uploaded the event.
+- client_upload_time: Local timestamp (UTC) when the device uploaded the event.

-- server_received_time: Amplitude timestamp (UTC) of when our servers receive the event.
+- server_received_time: Amplitude timestamp (UTC) when Amplitude's servers receive the event.

 event_time = client_event_time + (server_received_time - client_upload_time)